Wyko/essential_deathworlders/content/books/good-training/5-walk.md

 Warhorse paused and considered for a bit.

-"…Tool use, right?"
+"...Tool use, right?"

 Regaari was far too intimidated to be surprised.
 "Yes sir!"

 Another pause.
 Much of the anger seemed to melt from Warhorse but his stern countenance remained.
 Regaari dared not spare a glance at Stainless or Baseball.

-"…Okay.
+"...Okay.
 I get that.
 But I am *really* disappointed.
 Now we need to think how we adapt to this."
 He glanced at Stainless, who nodded, and one of those seemingly telepathic exchanges occurred.

 "Okay.
 Sergeant Regaari, do you understand the source of our anger?"